oussama/rocket_static_fs/README.md

 - Basic HTTP caching via Last-Modified header
 - GZip encoding
 - `Range` support (no multipart ranges yet)
+- Support for multiple file backends:
+  - LocalFileSystem => serve file from a local directory
+  - EmbeddedFileSystem => serve files which are bundled into the binary
+    - An example for that is documented on the EmbeddedFileSystem struct
+  - You can add your own FileSystem implementations by implementing the fs::FileSystem trait

 ## Todos

 - Support for more encodings
 - Cache-Control header rules
 - Support directory listing
-- Support for including assets in the binary

 ## Suggestions / Contributions?